shubhansh1998/My-project/README.md

-# My-project
+# Data Science

-It will contain projects related to Data Science
+This repository contains different Data science and Machine learning project files and codes.
+This readme file contains names of different dataset and its algorithm used.